 The Kenyon Parents Fund builds a stronger college for students and professors.
 Gifts to the Kenyon Parents Fund reduce reliance on endowment income.
 The result: greater resources for students and professors, now and in the future.

-Kenyon has balanced its budget for forty-five years in a row.
+Kenyon has balanced its budget for forty-six years in a row.
 At the core of this fiscal winning streak is responsibility, discipline, a commitment to keeping Kenyon strong--and also the Kenyon Parents Fund.
 The Kenyon Parents Fund plays a crucial role in supporting the operating budget, every year.

 Because of Kenyon Parents Fund gifts, the extraordinary becomes customary.
 Great professors.
 Small classes.
 First-rate labs and seminar rooms.
 Magnificent public spaces.
 It's all quintessentially Kenyon--and it's all supported by the Kenyon Parents Fund.
 Please help the College accomplish even more.